 I used vegan milk chocolate for the base of the chocolate part.
 It’s a bar type chocolate and has sugar and plant milk powder so it tastes exactly like regular milk chocolate with dairy, only it’s better.
 You can also use dark chocolate instead if you prefer a more bitter taste too.
 Also, feel free to use vegan chocolate chips too.

 To melt the chocolate, use a double boiler or 2 bowls with different sizes, put broken vegan milk chocolate in the one on top and hot water in the bottom one, stir with a rubber spatula until it’s completely melted and smooth.
 Be careful not to touch the boiling water underneath when mixing!

 Coconut oil in this recipe creates a little crispiness in this recipe when it hardens in the fridge.
 I use this organic refined coconut oil from Nutiva like I said earlier, and they works perfectly in this recipe.
 Unless I want a distinct coconuty flavour in my recipe, I use refined coconut oil as it has more neutral flavour and doesn’t disturb the main flavour.
 In this case, chocolate.

 You know that softness the Reece’s have when you bite into it?
 If I remember correctly(because it’s been such a long time since I ate it last), it’s almost like biting into a firm milk chocolate ganache.
 That is why I added a tea spoon of soy cream in the chocolate mixture.
 Be careful not to add too much, otherwise the chocolate becomes too loose and soft, and can even go little runny at room temperature.
 A tea spoon is enough to get that soft chocolate shell.

-To make this recipe, you will need a muffin tin and paper liner like the ones in the picture above.
+To make this recipe, you will need a muffin tray and paper liner like the ones in the picture above.